Travel Insurance for the Canary Islands

 As the most southern Spanish territory, the Canary Islands boast seven of the most picturesque islands that are scattered like turquoise jewels in the Atlantic off the coast of Morocco.
 If you're sick of drizzly October weather and are after seeking some winter sun, Tenerife or Gran Canaria are your best bet for a warm getaway.
 You've booked your hotel, bought your suncream, now's the time to add that bit of security to your holiday.

-Rather than bombard you with a million different policies, we like to keep things hassle-free for you.
-With two policies and four levels of cover:
+Rather than bombard you with a million different policies, we like to keep things hassle-free for you, three levels of cover:

 Top 5 things to see and do in the Canary Islands